portdeveloper/hardhat3-monad/README.md

 npx hardhat test nodejs
 ```

-### Make a deployment to Monad Testnet
+### Deployment

 This project includes an example Ignition module to deploy the contract.
-You can deploy this module to a locally simulated chain or to Monad Testnet.
+You can deploy this module to a locally simulated chain, Monad Testnet, or Monad Mainnet.

+#### Deploy to Local Chain

 To run the deployment to a local chain:

 ```shell
 npx hardhat ignition deploy ignition/modules/Counter.ts
 ```

+#### Deploy to Monad Testnet

 To run the deployment to Monad Testnet, you need an account with funds to send the transaction.
 The provided Hardhat configuration includes a Configuration Variable called `PRIVATE_KEY`, which you can use to set the private key of the account you want to use.